walnuthq/madara-docs/docs/quickstart/devnet.md

 ### Configure your account and signer

 Before you can interact with the network you need an account.
-Luckily, running the devnet gives you a few ready accounts and their respective private keys.
+Luckily, running the chain gives you a few ready accounts and their respective private keys.
 This is only possible because the network is a fresh network and you have full control over it - in real networks you need to get an account by different means.

 However, you still need to store the account in a format understood by Starkli.

-Choose an account from the list displayed upon running the devnet.
+Choose an account from the list displayed upon running the chain.
 Store it with:
 ```bash
 starkli account fetch --rpc http://localhost:9944 --output ./account 0x07484e8e3af210b2ead47fa08c96f8d18b616169b350a8b75fe0dc4d2e01d493
 ```